cpacker/MemGPT/docs/data_sources.md

     --password <PASSWORD> \ # Database password
     --dbname <DB_NAME> # Database name
 ```
-To encourage your agent to reference its archival memory, we recommend adding phrases like "search your archival memory..." for the best results.
+To encourage your agent to reference its archival memory, we recommend adding phrases like "_search your archival memory..._" for the best results.

 ### Connecting data to an agent

 You can attach data to your agent (which will place the data in your agent's archival memory) in two ways:

 1. Run `memgpt attach --agent <AGENT-NAME> --data-source <DATA-SOURCE-NAME>`
 2. While chatting with the agent, enter the `/attach` command and select the data source